 It is this passion for for meaningful change and that I bring to all my therapeutic interactions, and it is very often why my people choose to work with me.

-No matter what the type of therapy, or what the circumstances of our professional relationship, I will approach my clients respectfully and with positive regard.
+I will approach my clients respectfully and with positive regard.
 I am open minded in all my interactions and will help you to discuss uncomfortable topics and deeply hidden traumas, without shame or judgement, as we work together towards a healthy long-term solution.

 Change Starts Today